+Internal techniques include: invoice in home currency, leading and lagging and matching the revenues and expenses.
 The external techniques will include: forward contracts, money market hedges, future contracts, options, Forex swaps and currency swaps.

 Thus, although foreign exchange market faces a number of risks all or them can be managed either by adopting different strategies or by taking the TFRA service of MyForexEye.

 Read more about foreign exchange risk and exposure